Waves and landscape

 Kayaking on Lake Sorvagsvatn is an amazing autumn activity.
 You can rent your own kayak or go for a guided tour.
 Photo by Eugenia Di Pasquale known as @eugeniadipasquale on Instagram.

 On calm days, paddling in a kayak adds something extra to your holiday in the Faroe Islands.
-You can rent a kayak on your own or you can join a guided kayak tour.
+You can rent a kayak on your own or you can join one of the guided kayak tours.

-The most popular lake the experience from a kayak is Lake Sørvágsvatn also know as Leitisvatn.
+The most popular lake to experience from a kayak is Lake Leitisvatn.
 This is the lake that is elevated above sea level and looks like an optical illusion.
+It really looks like it is floating above sea level.

 Hiking in October